yvandermeer/django-environments/docs/readme.rst

 need to change this to ``from <project>.settings import *`` for older versions of Python.
-The downside is that you will have to include the project name in your settings, which is a violation of the DRY principle that django-environments tries to live by.
+The downside is that you will have to include the project name in your settings, which is a violation of the DRY principle that |project| tries to live by.

 Using Apache mod_wsgi
 ---------------------